Former Top Aide To Canada's Trudeau Pushes Back Amid Brewing Political Scandal

 Butts said he was startled when he learned that Wilson-Raybould felt the secret talks had threatened the independence of the criminal justice system.

-"I asked her in a surprised tone whether she was questioning the integrity of the Prime Minister," he told members of parliament.
+"I asked her in a surprised tone whether she was questioning the integrity of the Prime Minister," he told members of Parliament.

-"I will let you know, I completely believe every word we heard from Jody Wilson-Raybould without a doubt," said Green Party leader Elizabeth May, a long-time Trudeau friend, during her question time.
+"I will let you know, I completely believe every word we heard from Jody Wilson-Raybould without a doubt," said Green Party leader Elizabeth May, a longtime Trudeau friend, during her question time.
 May went on to accuse Trudeau's staff of making "veiled threats" against the attorney general over the Lavalin matter.

 In a further blow to Trudeau, his treasury board chair, Jane Philpott, stepped down Monday after blasting the prime minister's team in a scathing public letter.

-Note: An earlier version of this story incorrectly said Gerald Butts testified on Tuesday.
-He testified Wednesday.